Semantic Mapping Strategy

 Our Strategy: Choosing the Right Mapping Property

-hriv:hasExactMeaningis used when the external concept is fully equivalent in meaning to our reference concept.- Each external concept may have only one
+hriv:hasExactMeaningis used when the expression's intended semantics are fully and precisely defined by a specific linked HRIO meaning.- Each external concept may have only one

 hriv:hasExactMeaning.